Olanzapine is a second-generation antipsychotic medication commonly used to treat schizophrenia, psychosis, and bipolar disorder.

 It can also be used in combination with fluoxetine, in a drug known as Symbyax, to treat depression that has not responded to any other form of medication.
 Symbyax can also be used to treat the depressive episodes of bipolar disorder.

 As with all antipsychotics, olanzapine affects the chemicals in the brain.
 Olanzapine helps to block dopamine levels from rising too much, which can help reduce psychotic symptoms.
 Olanzapine also influences other neurotransmitters such as serotonin.
-Together, olanzapine can help to control mood, sleep, and motivation.
+Due to these effects on the brain, olanzapine can help to control mood, sleep, and motivation.

 Olanzapine is usually taken in tablet form.
 Depending on what you are taking it for, it is mostly taken once day, at the same time each day, and can be taken with or without food.